Driveway Pressure Washing

 How Driveway Pressure Washing Works

-Driveway buildup occurs when debris is introduced to the pavement.
-Some stays on the top surface, but most settles into pores and crevices that naturally occur in many paving materials.
+Concrete driveway buildup occurs when the debris is introduced to the pavement.
+Some stay on the top surface, but most settle into pores and crevices that naturally occur in many paving materials.
 Cracks can also develop over time, making for another area where dirt amasses.

 From there, the different types of debris combine.
 When oils and liquid enter the mixture, it begins to clump, creating a sticky mass that rainwater or water from a garden hose can’t break up.
 The regular pressure of a car driving across the pavement further embeds this dirt.

-Some of the pressure washing options we have available includes:
+Some of the pressure washing options we have available include:

 - Detergents – We use mild, eco-friendly detergents alongside water to better get through oils and compacted dirt.
 The detergents are nontoxic, but will effectively free debris so it can be washed away.

 - Heat – Another natural cleaning solution, we can rapidly heat water as we spray it.
 Heat not only is helpful in removing oily residue, but it can also kill bacteria that might live in your driveway, offering a sanitizing effect.

 Our technicians select from this range of features and others based on the requirements of your driveway.
 The various options allow us to work with all of the materials used in driveways in the greater Philadelphia area such as: